-Counterbalance forklifts are probably the most common forklift trucks used in indoor warehouses and stores.
+Counterbalance forklifts are probably the most common forklift trucks used in indoor warehouses and stores in the Vancouver area.
 Their operation is straightforward.
 They have dual forks at the front of the truck and a weight in the back to offset the weight of the load in the front.
 They are available in electric, propane, or diesel.

 Three-wheel counterbalance forklifts are very similar to the normal four-wheel counterbalance forklifts.
 The main difference and advantage is that the three-wheel provides better maneuverability and is better for narrow aisles and spaces.

 Reach forklift trucks’ main point of difference is their extended lift height (in excess of 10 metres).
 They are ideal for warehousing situations with high-rise storage pallet racking systems.
 They are not often used outdoors.
 Reach forklifts have stabilizing legs at the front of the machine to increase support; therefore they do not require counter weight balances at the back of the truck.
 Reach forklifts are also electric.
 There are three types of reach forklifts:

 Rough Terrain forklifts are used for outdoor construction and in areas with difficult terrain.
 They have inflatable tires with thicker threads that allow for increase stability on uneven ground.
 Rough terrain forklifts also have engines that are more powerful so it can reach higher speeds, which are perfect for transporting heavy loads across rugged terrain.
 These forklifts have calibrated counterbalance at the back of the trucks to prevent overbalancing.

 Side Loader forklifts are ideal for narrow working environments.
 The forks are mounted to the side of the truck.
 Industrial side loader forklifts are best for picking up wide or long loads such as timber, piping, and sheets.
 There are typically 3 types: